Pauperformance/pauperformance.github.io/pages/faq.md

 We have a lot of fun while playing together, and we hope it's going to be the same for you!

+The name is inspired by the card [Phyrexian Arena](https://scryfall.com/card/hop/36/phyrexian-arena). ⚔

+---
+### What is the Spellbook?

+The Spellbook is the artistic spin-off of the project, dedicated to in-depth cards analyses, trivia and Magic lore.

+Pauper artworks and pills are shared [here on Instagram](https://www.instagram.com/pauperformance/).

+The primary goal of the Spellbook is to share information about Pauper cards in a lighthearted and engaging way.
+We regularly post on the Spellbook also teasers from the Arena.

+The name is inspired by the card [Spellbook](https://scryfall.com/card/m10/220/spellbook). 🎨

+---
+### What is the Nexus?

+The Nexus is our Discord server.
+It aims to be an inclusive place to chat about decks and strategy of our favorite format, as well as a well-organized content aggregator.

+You can join our community [here on Discord](https://discord.gg/2fHG8DTA3R).

+The name is inspired by the card [Maelstrom Nexus](https://scryfall.com/card/arb/130/maelstrom-nexus). 🏛

 ---
 ### Who is Myr?